-5.3.4 Faith-based Organizations (FBOs)
+5.3.6.
+Faith-based Organizations (FBOs)

 Another window of opportunity is reaching out to the community through religious groups.
 Since 50 percent of national NGOs are faith-based organizations, malaria control efforts could be exercised through a platform of religious leaders that would bring together Buddhists, Christians, Muslims and Hindus to mobilize communities.
-They could be mobilized to encourage communities at risk to take individual and collective actions to prevent and control malaria.
+They could be mobilized to encourage communities at risk to take individual and collective actions to prevent and control malaria such as Myanmar Council of Churches.